Deep-Symmetry/afterglow/README.md

   - [ ] See if someone can come up with a more bare bones but scalable preview, probably building a geometry of the light cones instead of ray marching through them.
 - [x] Use [claypoole](https://clojars.org/com.climate/claypoole) for
   parallelism.
+- [ ] Change to core.async for all parallelism, since we are already using it anyway.
 - [ ] Add OSC support (probably using
   [Overtone&rsquo;s implementation](https://github.com/rosejn/osc-clj))
   for controller support, and MIDI as well.